War Breaks Out

 - San Marino

 - Costa Rica

 The Central Powers:

 - Bulgaria (14 October 1915)

 These were the main European countries that remained neutral throughout the war:

 Would you Fight for a Dollar?

-As a Private, the lowest rank within the Canadian Expeditionary Force (CEF), you could hope to be promoted to the rank of Corporal and get a raise of ten cents (equivalent to $2.00 more today), but you would be taking on a lot more responsibility.
-The highest ranking senior officer (below General ranks), a Colonel, would earn $6.00 (equivalent to $137 today) as their daily pay rate.
+As a Private, the lowest rank within the Canadian Expeditionary Force (CEF), you could hope to be promoted to the rank of Corporal and get a raise of ten cents (equivalent to $2.00 more today).
+However, this also meant taking on a lot more responsibility.
+A Colonel, the highest ranking senior officer (below General ranks), would earn $6.00 (equivalent to $137 today) as their daily pay rate.

 In comparison, the average daily rate for a Nursing Sister attached to the CEF was double that of a Private, earning $2.00 a day (equivalent to $46.00 today).